Energetic in New York

 To prevent climate change from getting worse, we have to build new infrastructure quickly and for that to happen, people have to agree to it.
 We need ten years of almost perfect cooperation between governments, businesses, and the public.

 Our solution is to create a public practice space for the transition.
-With this method, students learn how to fix climate change with accurate, updatable info, scaling from a 2.5 hr game to a month long series of workshops, matched to where they live.
+With this method, players of all ages can learn how to fix climate change with accurate, updatable info, scaling from a 2.5 hr game to a month long series of workshops, matched to where they live.

 Evidence shows that the public has to be on board and know what needs to be done to build the political will for a rapid transition.
 Students being able to explain the energy transition to their families will be crucial to getting it done on time.